HaxeFoundation/code-cookbook/assets/content/cookbook/JavaScript/javascript-inline-workers.md

 In this example, we are using `transferrable object` to speed up passing the data back and forth between the parent and the worker.
 Try replacing the `postMessage` calls in the example code from `postMessage(uint8View.buffer, [uint8View.buffer]);` to `postMessage(uint8View.buffer);`

 This gives you standard object copying, instead of transferrable objects.
-When you run the example again, you should notice a significant increase in runtrip time.
+When you run the example again, you should notice a significant increase in roundtrip time.
 (On Firefox, this is something like 10x slower)

 You can read more about [transferrable objects here](https://www.html5rocks.com/en/tutorials/workers/basics/#toc-transferrables).